 4. Stay Behind Protection Boundaries

 National guidelines outline four zones that determine how much danger a worker will face during an arc flash.

-The zone immediately surrounding the piece of equipment is bordered by the restricted approach boundary.
+The restricted approach boundary borders the zone immediately surrounding the piece of equipment.
 Workers should avoid approaching this boundary any time there’s a live current.
 Being present within this line when a blast occurs will surely result in death.